 - The police must have “reasonable suspicion” to stop you and a “probable cause” to search the car.
 According to the United States Constitution, law enforcement officers must have reasonable grounds that the crime is taking place before pulling you over.
 If the police officers approached you without a good reason and found an open bottle, the case can be dismissed for violation of your constitutional rights against “unlawful searches and seizures“.

 - As an exception to the rules, you may carry alcoholic beverages for the purpose of transportation.
-For example, if you work for a delivery company which has the license to sell and carries alcoholic drinks under the Alcoholic Beverage Control Act, you may have alcoholic beverages in your car during working hours as part of your job.
+For example, if you work for a delivery company that has the license to sell and carries alcoholic drinks under the Alcoholic Beverage Control Act, you may have alcoholic beverages in your car during working hours as part of your job.
 This law permits you to possess alcoholic beverages even if you are under 21.

-- If you are under 21, you can avoid a prosecution or get your case dismissed if could be proven that you had your parents, adult relatives or other legal guardians with you in the car.
+- If you are under 21, you can avoid prosecution or get your case dismissed if it could be proven that you had your parents, adult relatives or other legal guardians with you in the car.

 - If you work as a taxi, limo or pedicab driver for a licensed transportation carrier you cannot be found guilty if your passengers had an open bottle.